 I’m amazed at how black people have put up with this alienating society for so long.
 All I can say is I am so sorry, and Black Lives Matter.

 But I can’t completely blame myself for not knowing earlier.
-I blame the schools I went to, for not teaching me properly.
+After all, you don’t know what you don’t know.
+I blame the schools I went to, for teaching me lies and half-truths.
 I blame the structure of the society I grew up in.
-I think not knowing doesn’t make someone a bad person – not caring does.
+Not knowing doesn’t make someone a bad person – not caring does.
 Caring is the most valuable thing we can do.

 In the last few months, I’ve worked with several company leaders who have tiptoed around the conversation of diversity.
 Mostly, they are scared.
 They don’t know what to say and fear something they say will be misinterpreted as racist.
 So, they either keep quiet, which makes things worse – and/or they bring in a consultant like myself to develop their D&I strategy and communications for them.